 - While programming the door, we would have to raise and lower the door several times.
 It is highly advised that you keep the children and pets away from the door.

+These steps can save your garage door repair costs.
 If you are ready to begin, let’s get started:

 New Battery In the Transmitter